barbarer/py4e-int/_sources/functions/pogil.rst

 .. note::

    Use [index] to get a character from a string.
-The first character in a string is at index 0 and the last is at index -1.
+The first character in a string is at index 0 and the last is at the length of the string minus 1 (also know as index -1 in Python).

 .. fillintheblank:: funct_fitb_pogil_short_name

-    What will be printed when the code below runs?
+    What is the last thing that will be printed when the code below runs?

-    - :Sibs: It prints the first two letters of the first name and the last two letters of the last name.
+    - :Sibs: The last thing it prints are the first two letters of the first name and the last two letters of the last name.
       :.*: A slice starts with the first number and ends before the second.
 If the second is left off it goes to the end of the string.
 The last character in a string is at index -1.

 .. activecode:: func_ac_pogil_short_name